everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 The logs report information about workflow execution and include our WASI logs.
 Our WASI log reports `"3.1 + 5.2 = 8.3"` with the category `guest:rust:add`.
 WASI logs always have the `wasm_execution` subject.

 We can also see workflow settings, fetching resources (our Wasm components), intializing, starting, and completing the workflow.
-The resolving receipts log shows that Homestar is looking for cached results so it can avoid work where possible.
-The computed receipt log reports the [CID][cid], a content identifier derived on the content's cryptographic hash and which points to material on IPFS, of the receipt from the add computation.
+The "resolving receipts" log shows that Homestar is looking for cached results so it can avoid work where possible.
+The "computed receipt" log reports the [CID][cid], a content identifier derived from the content's cryptographic hash, of the receipt from the add computation.
 Every CLI returns the workflow result, but the computed receipts can be also used to pull results directly from IPFS by CID.

 If we post the workflow to the gateway again, we see a different set of logs: